 If the complaint is directed towards a third-party partner of PEER, we encourage our clients to lodge a complaint through PEER's complaint procedure.

-General feedback about PEER can be sent via email to reception@peer.com.au
+General feedback about PEER can be sent via email to customerservice@peer.com.au or at Complaints, Appeals & Feedback Form (office.com).

-7. Complaints and Appeals Procedure - Formal
+7. Complaints and Appeals Process - Formal